-Currently, a request to extend a court order sealing an affidavit supporting a search regarding probable cause, whether or not probable cause has been found, shall be made part of the court file and available to the public, unless the court, on its own motion or on motion of any party, shall order, for good cause shown, all or a portion of the report be sealed.
+Currently, a request to extend a court order sealing an affidavit supporting a search whether or not probable cause has been found, shall be made part of the court file and available to the public, unless the court, on its own motion or on motion of any party, shall order, for good cause shown, all or a portion of the report be sealed for a period of

-8. Recommendation on police reports used in determining probable cause in which a judge will review a police report in court to determine probable cause for an arrest and the police report is not made a part of the court file and is not accessible to the public.
+8. Recommendation on police reports used in determining probable cause

+Any police report used as the basis for a judicial determination regarding probable cause, in which a judge will review a police report in court to determine probable cause for an arrest and the police report is not made a part of the court file and is not accessible to the public.